KrisUz/api-flask/README.md

-# Example Application - Complimentr
+# Web Application - Complimentr

-This application is meant to be used with the [Introduction to APIs course](https://github.com/craigsdennis/intro-to-apis-course).

 ## Use this on Glitch
 (import file to glitch from github)